andybonnetto/Carderly/Carderly_Display/README.md

 Solution: passive field in the database created called Vision where the values of the cards in numbers show up, conversion from number to card value is done in main.py
 * ~<b> Make commands for buttons </b>(Andy)</br>
 Kivy buttons works when you click on it but needs to work when color button is pressed~ </br>
-Solution: now buttons can be used to change the screen, all buttons commands are in the *Main_Window* screen, I still have no idea why it works that way but well..it works
+Solution: now buttons can be used to change the screen, most of the buttons commands are in the *Main_Window* screen some other are in the *Game* screen, I still have no idea why it works that way but well..it works
 * ~<b> Add "Insert Deck" Window </b></br>
 Necessary window in between Main page and Waiting room, this window needs to show the Label "Insert Deck" and popup problems with the shuffling, if possible automatically change to waiting room when shuffling is done.~ </br>
-Solution : The window is created and show dynamic label of waiting, needs only to be link with database condition
+Solution : The window is created and show dynamic label of waiting, linked with database condition to show text and swipe to waiting room.
 * <b> Choose the room name to join </b> </br>
 Diplay need to read the names in the person's waiting and for that needs a name.
 * <b> Autoconnect of the elderliy's account </b> </br>
 * <b> Block go back in waiting_room and insert deck </b> </br>
-* <b> Automatic go to game feature </b>
+* ~<b> Automatic go to game feature </b>~
 * ~<b> Show l'atout on game window </b>~
+* ~<b> Button commands to choose trump </b>~
+* ~<b> Button commands to validate the card seen by the vision during olderly's turn </b>~
+* ~<b> Automatic go to waiting room feature~

 ![display](https://github.com/andybonnetto/Carderly/blob/main/Carderly_Display/Display.PNG?raw=false)